kuragehimekurara1/kuragehimekurara1/README.md

 I am a translator of Japanese and Uchinaguchi. live in japan
 I can speak Japanese and English.
-I like Suisei Hoshimachi and HoneyWorks.
+I like Suisei Hoshimachi and HoneyWorks and Japanese hip-hop.
+For translation requests, please email, DM on X (PlicyVimeo), DM on Discord (kuragehimekurara1), or DM on Telegram (PlicyVimeo)

 # SNS account
 [X](https://mobile.twitter.com/PlicyVimeo)